alexivkin/windows_2016/README.md

 The only external tool used in the build is Microsoft's sdelete.
 It is here because there is no built-in windows way to zero out a disk for the vbox size reduction.

-Based on scripts from [Stefan Scherer](https://github.com/StefanScherer/packer-windows) and [Joe Fitzgerald](https://github.com/joefitzgerald/packer-windows)
+Based on scripts from [Stefan Scherer](https://github.com/StefanScherer/packer-windows) and [Joe Fitzgerald](https://github.com/joefitzgerald/packer-windows).

+The image is about 10% smaller than that from Stefan Scherer.

 # Building
 `packer build packer.json`

-A trial WSC 2016 ISO will be downloaded from Microsoft and cached on the first build.
+A trial windows server 2016 ISO will be downloaded from Microsoft and cached on the first build.
 Once the build is done, add it to the list of availabe boxes:

 `vagrant box add alexivkin/windows_2016 windows_2016_virtualbox.box`